joselainejrs/doacao-de-roupa/README.md

 Clicking at the button "IWantToHelp", o user can you see the options from values, clicking in the RadioButton and habilitado o input para seleciona ONG what wish help the payment is by QR Code `library used is qrcode.js`

+To do login at the user click button what stay on the top bar.
+Need email is password registered.

+Case not tenha access the ONGS can perform the registration.

+To filling in the data, exist an API that queries the address from CEP, Site `https://viacep.com.br/`.

+The user cadastrado, have in the data saved in localStorage, is verified at login.

+Case field is empty to button still disabled, when filling out, forget about a field, it has the border red.

+### Expected to do project

 ![Imagem](https://github.com/joselainejrs/acao-coletiva/blob/master/web/src/assets/capa.png)

 <h4 align="center">